BeamMW/docs-gitbook/web-wallet/how-to-create-wallet/easy-onboarding.md

 ## Synchronizing your Wallet

-Now that your web wallet is created, it's to synchronize with blockchain in its most current state on the Beam network.&#x20;
+Now that your web wallet is created, it's to synchronize with blockchain in its most current state on the Beam network.

 This may take a few minutes depending on your internet connection.